James Wood (minister): Chowbent Chapel

-Wood's congregation grew to about 1,000 members, the third largest in Lancashire.
-It occupied Atherton Chapel, the old Bent Chapel, a small brick building with three windows and a porch.
-Its windows had curved arches with diamond panes of glass in leaded frames.
-Inside was a three-tier pulpit.
 The chapel was built in 1645 on land owned by lord of the manor, John Atherton.
 In 1721 his successor Richard Atherton, a supporter of the Jacobite cause, expelled James Wood and the congregation from the chapel for their part in the battle.
 The dissenters left quietly and met in local barns and houses, including the minister's home at Gib Fold, until they had built Chowbent Chapel, completed in 1722 on land donated by Nathan Mort at Alderfold.
 Wood was instrumental in raising money for the chapel and used his pension towards the cost.